TimJMartin/Magic-GDAL/2. Getting Started/README.md

 ![alt text](../Images/GDALInfo_HP.PNG "GDAL Info HP")

-The output gives us alot of information about this file including its coordinate system (if it has one), the pixel size, origin, metadata, the compression used on the file and the colour ramp.
+The output gives us a lot of information about this file including its coordinate system (if it has one), the pixel size, origin, metadata, the compression used on the file and the colour ramp.

 In the [docs](https://gdal.org/programs/gdalinfo.html) it lists a number of different parameters that can be used with the gdalinfo command to return different information than the default output.
 So lets try a few out